 We did a lot of mass capture work also.
 This involved setting up a “boma”, a funnel shaped enclosure with the loading trucks in the neck of the funnel.
 The boma consists of a series of tarpaulins, known as curtains, strung on wires supported by trees or scaffolding poles, this creates the funnel shape.
 With in the basic funnel shape there are 3 or 4 sets of curtains that make the enclosure smaller each time as the animals move closer to the trucks.

-We were often inside the boma on the curtains nearest the trucks with one of the team; it was incredibly exciting to see herds of totally wild antelope running with in 20 meters of where I was stood.
+We were often inside the boma on the curtains nearest the trucks with one of the team; it was incredibly exciting to see herds of totally wild antelope running within 20 meters of where I stood.
 The animals are found by the helicopter and herded towards the boma, you get a call on the radio to let you know what species is coming and therefore how dangerous they are.

-Wildebeest can be particularly vicious when enclosed and will charge people frequently; I had a rather close encounter with some young bulls as they came charging towards be and another volunteer.
+Wildebeest can be particularly vicious when enclosed and will charge people frequently; I had a rather close encounter with some young bulls as they came charging towards me and another volunteer.
 Having been briefed on this we scrambled up a tree quickly and watched them fly past under us.
 That was an experience I will never forget!

 Mass capture work is vital on game farms where animals can’t migrate to find new grazing and water.
 We mostly moved animals to other areas of a game farm or if they had been sold to the new owner’s farm.
-It didn’t always go to plan, if the wind was in the wrong direction the animals would be able to smell us and wouldn’t come near the boma or if it got too hot, stressing the animals out would cause them to over heat which can be fatal in antelope.
-Therefore, mass capture was always a 5am start and sitting on top to the trailers before the capture began was an amazing way to watch the sun come up in South Africa.
+It didn’t always go to plan, if the wind was in the wrong direction the animals would be able to smell us and wouldn’t come near the boma or if it got too hot, stressing the animals out would cause them to overheat which can be fatal in antelope.
+Therefore, mass capture was always a 5am start and sitting on top of the trailers before the capture began was an amazing way to watch the sun come up in South Africa.

 I would advise anyone with a sense of adventure and willingness to work in a team to have a look at volunteering on any of the ACE programs.
 I travelled on my own and lived with an international group of vet students and vet nurses who quickly became friends for life.
 It was a wonderful experience of the South African lifestyle and the fascinating ecosystem.